Fast Complete Algorithm for Multiplayer Nash Equilibrium: Conclusion

 \section{Conclusion}

 We presented a new complete algorithm for computing Nash equilibrium in multiplayer games based on a mixed-integer quadratically-constrained feasibility program formulation.
 Our algorithm outperforms the previously best complete algorithms by orders of magnitude for all but the largest game class we considered.
 Our algorithm even has significantly smaller runtimes than the best prior incomplete methods (which also frequently fail to compute a solution).
 We also demonstrated that recently popular iterative algorithms have significant approximation error and are unsatisfactory for the goal of computing an exact Nash equilibrium.
-Our algorithm clearly outperforms all prior approaches on small games, though its scalability may be limited due to the large number of variables and constraints (exponential in the number of players).
+We ran experiments on a wide variety of game classes, and expect our algorithm to be applicable to important game models in economics, political science, security, and many other fields.